loadingio/ldfile/README.md

     });

-## Configuration
+## Constructor Options

- * root - HTMLElement or CSS Selector for the input element.
+ * `root`: HTMLElement or CSS Selector for the input element.
- * type - one of <[dataurl text binary arraybuffer blob bloburl]>. default binary.
+ * `type`: one of <[dataurl text binary arraybuffer blob bloburl]>. default binary.
- * ldcv - ldCover for choosing encoding for text type. fallback to browser prompt if omitted.
+ * `ldcv`: ldCover for choosing encoding for text type. fallback to browser prompt if omitted.

-## Method
- * on - add event listener.
-Currently only one event fired:
-   * load - fired when input value changed. provide a list of file information as param, with following format for each object:
-     - file: the file object provided by browser.
-     - result: file content parsed by ldFile.

 ## API

+ * `on`: add event listener.
+Possible events:
+   - `load`: fired when input value changed, along with a list of objects with following members:
+     - `file`: the file object provided by browser.
+     - `result`: file content parsed by ldfile.

+## ldfile / Static Methods

- * ldFile.fromURL(url, type, encoding) - load file by URL.
+ * `fromURL(url, type, encoding)` - load file by URL. return promise resolving to {result, file} object.
-   - type is the same as the type in ldFile object configuration.
+   - `type`: the same as the type in ldfile object configuration.
-   - encoding is default utf-8 and only applicable when type is text.
+   - `encoding`: default utf-8 and only applicable when type is text.
-   - return a promise
-   - resolve a {result, file} object.
- * ldFile.fromFile(file, type, encoding) - load File object
+ * `fromFile(file, type, encoding)` - load File object
-   - same with ldFile.fromURL except that the first param (file) is a File object.
+   - same with `fromURL` except that the first param (file) is a File object.

 ## Compatibility

-ldFile uses following HTML5 features, which may not be supported by all browsers:
+ldfile uses following HTML5 features, which may not be supported by all browsers:

  * File Reader ( IE <= 9; read as binary needs polyfill for IE <= 11 )
  * Promise  ( IE <= 11, some mobile browsers )